top of page

 Mara is an

-Mara has been designing and building AI solutions across different industries, from financial services to telecom to travel to renewable energy.
-The frenzy of new AI and generative AI technologies has brought excitement around AI potential.
+The frenzy of new AI and generative AI technologies, like agentic systems, has brought excitement around AI potential.
 Yet, organizations still struggle with activation, deployment, and risk governance.
 Mara adopts human-centered methods she developed to help organizations overcome these three challenges.

 Mara's unique approach to AI is rooted in data journalism